Canucks vs. Kraken Player Props Betting Odds

 J.T.
 Miller Props

 J.T.
-Miller is another of Vancouver's top contributors through 17 games, with 10 goals and 17 assists.
+Miller is another of Vancouver's offensive options, contributing 30 points (13 goals, 17 assists) to the team.

 Miller Recent Games